抬杠

 Contrarianism / Nitpicking for sport

 Tái gàng describes the very human — and very annoying — habit of arguing just to argue.
-Whether it's your coworker insisting pizza isn't really food or a stranger on Weibo correcting your perfectly correct grammar, the tái gàng-er isn't looking for truth; they're looking for a fight.
+Emerging around 2018, whether it's your coworker insisting pizza isn't really food or a stranger on Weibo correcting your perfectly correct grammar, the tái gàng-er isn't looking for truth; they're looking for a fight.
 Think of it as the Chinese internet's term for the person who would debate the color of the sky just to watch you squirm.

 Cultural Context